Diamondbacks vs. Phillies Player Props Betting Odds

-The Philadelphia Phillies host the Arizona Diamondbacks at Citizens Bank Park on Monday at 6:40 PM ET.
-Those looking to place a player prop wager can find odds for Nicholas Castellanos, Christian Walker and others in this game.
+The Philadelphia Phillies host the Arizona Diamondbacks at Citizens Bank Park on Tuesday at 6:40 PM ET.
+Those looking to place a player prop wager can find odds for Nicholas Castellanos, Lourdes Gurriel Jr. and others in this contest.

 Bet on this matchup or its props with DraftKings!